tensorflow/tfjs-models/body-pix/README-v2.md

 * **canvas** The canvas to draw the background-blurred image onto.
 * **image** The image to blur the background of and draw.
-* **personSegmentation** A personSegmentation object, containing a binary array with 1 for the pixels that are part of the person, and 0 otherwise.
-Must have the same dimensions as the image.
-This is typically created from `segmentPerson`.
+* **personSegmentation** A SemanticPersonSegmentation object or an array of PersonSegmentation object.
 * **backgroundBlurAmount** How many pixels in the background blend into each other.
 Defaults to 3.
 Should be an integer between 1 and 20.
 * **edgeBlurAmount** How many pixels to blur on the edge between the person